chrismwendt/react-tutorial-book/book/05-Adding Time Travel.md

 use history
 ```

 Since the Game component is now rendering the game's status, we can remove the corresponding code from the Board's `render` method.
-After refactoring, the Board's `render` function looks like this:

 ```commit
 clean up board render